zingale/phy504/docs/source/poisson-relax.rst

 Convergence
 ===========

-This method should converge as second-order -- i.e., if we double the number of points, the error should go down by a factor of 4.
+This method should converge as second-order---i.e., if we double the number of points, the error should go down by a factor of 4.

 .. admonition:: try it...